SensorInput/TempSense/README.md

 tmr.alarm(0, 1000, 1, checkWiFiStatus)
 ```

-This script tries to connect to a WiFi with the speciefied SSID and password.
+This script tries to connect to a WiFi with the specified SSID and password.
 If the connection was successful, the next file (runWebServer.lua) will be executed.

 #### runWebServer.lua